algosup/2023-2024-project-2-x86-retrogaming-team-6/weeklyreport/weeklyreport45.md

 ### DOSbox

-We've started to download DOSbox and understand how it works.
-In addition, we'll try to understand how to make an assembly language program work with DOSbox.
-We're also trying to link NASM with DOSbox to start coding and understanding assembly.
+We started to download DOSbox and understood how it worked.
+In addition, we tried to understand how to make an assembly language program work with DOSbox.
+We also attempted to link NASM with DOSbox to start coding and understanding assembly.

 *Rémy Charles and Junior Sofware Engineer*